 The correlation tells you how strongly a specific ranking factor is connected to the rankings.
 Focusing on optimizing the factors with the higher correlation may bring you faster results than focusing on factors with little to no correlation.

 Under the chart, you will also find a list of additional tabs that can help you in keyword research, semantic analysis, and link building.

 This tab is a real goldmine and is often missed.
 It allows you to grow your keyword list, and it’s all based on competitor data.

 It shows you common ranked keywords of your competitors' pages with their search volume and relevance.
 You can reveal the list of the top 10 similar keywords connected to the suggestion.

 If your rivals created content for a keyword that they find relevant to their audience, chances are you should aim for it as well.

 For keywords with the most overlapping pages, consider targeting them with one page.

-Tip: Very often, questions are also great keywords for you to target or to include on your page.
+Tip: Very often, questions are also great keywords to target or include on your page.
 Consider adding them as headings or a part of your paragraph to get additional traffic.

 Popular Words & Popular Phrases